 Terry Allen, B.A.
 1979

-Terry Allen is the head coach of the UNI football team.
-Allen has spent 22 years associated with this athletic program: as a student athlete from 1975 to 1979,
+Terry Allen was the head coach of the UNI football team from 1987-1996.
+Allen spent 22 years associated with this athletic program: as a student athlete from 1975 to 1979,

 a graduate assistant, and then as Assistant Coach.
 When he was named Head Coach in February 1989, he was the youngest coach at the 1-AA level.